 STREAM COLLEGE FOOTBALL LIVE ON WATCHESPN.COM

-ESPN’s online streaming channel, WatchESPN.com, offers broadband HD video streams of most college football games shown on ESPN, ESPN2, ABC, and ESPNU.
+ESPN’s online streaming channel, WatchESPN.com, offers broadband HD video streams of most college football games shown on ESPN and ESPN2.
 Games are available live or on demand afterwards.
-WatchESPN.com is free to current cable TV subscribers, using the same cable subscription verification process as the NBC Olympics livestream.
-If you’ve already set up a cable verification username and password to watch the Olympics or another cable TV broadcast online, that same username and password will still work for WatchESPN.com.
+WatchESPN.com is free to current cable TV subscribers.
+If you’ve already set up a cable verification username and password to watch another cable TV broadcast online, that same username and password will still work for WatchESPN.com.

-WatchESPN.com provides access to the same games that are on ABC, ESPN, ESPN2, and ESPNU in your geographic region, plus the games being broadcast to other regions and markets.
+WatchESPN.com provides access to the same games that are on ESPN networks in your geographic region, plus the games being broadcast to other regions and markets.
 The package also includes popular pre-game and highlight shows like “College Game Day” and “College Football Live.”
-Occasional blackout restrictions will apply, but WatchESPN.com still offers a huge variety of over 350 games this college football season.
+Occasional blackout restrictions will apply, but WatchESPN.com still offers about 80% of games this college football season.

 The WatchESPN.com video picture quality depends on available bandwidth, but the resolution is generally outstanding when viewed in HD.
 On big game days, viewers can use a picture-in-picture feature that plays up to four live games simultaneously on one screen.
 WatchESPN.com is also available as an app for Android and iOS (working on both smartphones and tablets), providing a second screen viewing option to your weekly college football binge.
 (Note: The picture above is from the WatchESPN mobile app.)
 ESPN additionally offers an ESPN College Football app, which offers video alerts of highlight plays, customizable scoreboards tracking your favorite games, and allows easy access to the WatchESPN.com app for watching college football live games.